Laurenhut/Portfolio/projects/finalproject.md

 Your browser does not support the video tag.
 </video>

 The goal of this project is to create a  virtual reality simulation utilizing the HTC Vive VR system as well as designing a hand held device that provides force feedback to the user when interfacing with the virtual reality simulation.
-The design of the glove was inspired by the shape of the steam  knuckles and oculous touch controller.
+The design of the glove was inspired by the shape of the steam  knuckles and Oculous touch controller.
 Like other VR peripherals the glove is wireless and has a low power consumption due to its passive mechanical breaking system.The simulation creates a realistic physics environment with which the user can interact with the Unity game engine.
 Below is a bideo of the proect in action.

 Presented below is an in-depth discussion of the project.
-To see the github repository for this project follow this [link   ](https://github.com/Laurenhut/VR-force-glove).
+To see the github repository for this project follow this [link](https://github.com/Laurenhut/VR-force-glove).

 The repository contains instructions on how to build and run the software to use the glove.